ted-tanner/entries-backend/Readme.md

 ### Do it later

-* Simplify the `Job` trait (and in `main.rs`) in entries-job-scheduler.
-A lot of the tracking could be done by the `Runner` (for example, tracking the last run time, recording the runs, remembering how frequently jobs should be run, tracking what is currently running, etc.).
-The name of the job can be given to the runner upon job registration.
-The job should just need a thread pool reference (perhaps this could be passed into `run_handler_func`, which should be renamed to `run`).
 * Add webauthn-rs and totp_rs
 * Update ed25519-dalek crate
 * Endpoint for changing user's encryption key (must re-encrypt user data and budget keys and get a new recovery key.)
 This should also log all other devices out.